What are the limitations of a study?

 After identifying your research limitations, it’s time to explain the nature of the limitations and how they potentially impacted your study.
 For example, when you conduct quantitative research, a lack of probability sampling is an important issue that you should mention.
 On the other hand, when you conduct qualitative research, the inability to generalize the research findings could be an issue that deserves mention.

 Explain the role these limitations played on the results and implications of the research and justify the choice you made in using this “limiting” methodology or other action in your research.
 Also, make sure that these limitations didn’t undermine the quality of your dissertation.
-Step 2: Explain the limitations in detail and the potential impact.
-These limitations can be broken down into several subsections, as seen in this example.

 Step 3.
 Propose a direction for future studies and present alternatives (optional)